RossiBz/unmix/README.md

 ## Reference

-Rossi, C., and Gholizadeh, H. (2022).
-Spectral diversity of a pixel: Using endmember diversity to capture plant diversity. submitted to Methods in Ecology and Evolution.
+Rossi, C., and Gholizadeh, H. (2023).
+Uncovering the hidden diversity: Leveraging sub-pixel spectral diversity to estimate plant diversity from space.
+Submitted to Remote Sensing of Environment.